 Final Thoughts

-Understanding what a blue title means gave me confidence the next time I bought a vehicle.
+Understanding what a blue title means gave me confidence the next time you bought a vehicle.
 It didn’t make the decision for me, but it helped me ask better questions.
 And that’s really the point.

 A blue title is a good sign, not a guarantee.
 When you pair clear paperwork with careful inspection and honest conversations, you put yourself in the best possible position.